 “The more hours participants reported consuming pornography, the smaller the BOLD response in left putamen in response to sexual images.
 Moreover, we found that more hours spent watching pornography was associated with smaller gray matter volume in the striatum, more precisely in the right caudate reaching into the ventral putamen.
 We speculate that the brain structural volume deficit may reflect the results of tolerance after desensitization to sexual stimuli.”

-8) Sexual Desire, not Hypersexuality, is Related to Neurophysiological Responses Elicited by Sexual Images (2013) – This EEG study was touted in the media as evidence against the existence of porn addiction.
-Not so.
-In line with the Cambridge University brain scan studies, this EEG study reported greater cue-reactivity to porn correlated with less desire for partnered sex.
+12) Sexual Desire, not Hypersexuality, is Related to Neurophysiological Responses Elicited by Sexual Images (2013) – In line with the Cambridge University brain scan studies, this EEG study reported greater cue-reactivity to porn correlated with less desire for partnered sex.
 To put another way – individuals with more brain activation and cravings for porn would rather masturbate to porn than have sex with a real person.
-Study spokesman Nicole Prause claimed that porn users merely had high libido, yet the results of the study say something quite different.
-Three peer-reviewed papers expose the truth: 1, 2, 3.
-Also see the extensive YBOP critique.
+Study spokesman Nicole Prause claimed that porn users merely had high libido, yet the results of the study say something quite different..
+The study’s actual findings do not match the concocted headlines.
+Read an extensive critique here.
+Five peer-reviewed papers expose the truth: 1, 2, 3, 4, 5.

-9) Modulation of Late Positive Potentials by Sexual Images in Problem Users and Controls Inconsistent with “Porn Addiction” (2015) – Another Nicole Prause EEG study.
-This time comparing the 2013 subjects from the above study to an actual control group.
-The results: compared to controls, “porn addicts” had less response to one-second exposure to photos of vanilla porn.
-The lead author, Nicole Prause, claimed these results debunk porn addiction.
-However, these findings align perfectly with Kühn & Gallinat (2014), which found that more porn use correlated with less brain activation in response to pictures of vanilla porn.
-Put simply, frequent porn users were desensitized and needed greater stimulation to achieve the same buzz.
-Four peer-reviewed papers say that Prause findings indicate desensitization, and addiction-related phenomenon: 1, 2, 3, 4 (also see this extensive YBOP critique).
-By the way, another EEG study found that greater porn use in women correlated with less brain activation to porn.
+13) Modulation of Late Positive Potentials by Sexual Images in Problem Users and Controls Inconsistent with “Porn Addiction” (2015) – Another SPAN Lab EEG study comparing the 2013 subjects from the above study to an actual control group.
+The results: compared to controls “compulsive porn users” had less response to photos of vanilla porn.
+Ignoring all the other studies on this page, lead author Nicole Prause, boldly claims that her results “debunked porn addiction”.
+What legitimate scientist would claim that their lone anomalous study has debunked an entire field of study?
+In reality, the findings of Prause et al. 2015 align perfectly with Kühn & Gallinat (2014), which found that more porn use correlated with less brain activation in response to pictures of vanilla porn.
+Prause’s findings also align with Banca et al. 2015 which is #4 in this list.
+Moreover, another EEG study found that greater porn use in women correlated with less brain activation to porn.
+Lower EEG readings mean that subjects are paying less attention to the pictures.
+Put simply, frequent porn users were desensitized to static images of vanilla porn.
+They were bored.
+Read an extensive critique here.
+Six peer-reviewed papers have stated that this study actually found desensitization or habituation in frequent porn users – 1, 2, 3, 4, 5, 6.

-11) Erectile Dysfunction, Boredom, and Hypersexuality among Coupled Men from Two European Countries (2015) – Survey reported a strong correlation between erectile dysfunction and measures of hypersexuality.
-The study omitted correlation data between erectile functioning and pornography use, but noted a significant correlation.
-An excerpt:
+14) Erectile Dysfunction, Boredom, and Hypersexuality among Coupled Men from Two European Countries (2015) – Survey reported a strong correlation between erectile dysfunction and measures of hypersexuality.
+The study omitted correlation data between erectile functioning and pornography use.
+An excerpts

 Among Croatian and German men, hypersexuality was significantly correlated with proneness to sexual boredom and more problems with erectile function.